Ebarashi/Ex2/README.md

 It support a large number of nodes (over 100,000).

 DWGraph data structure:

 nodes- HashMap data structure that represents the group of nodes of this graph.

-edges- HashMap data structure that represents each node group of directed edges in this graph.
+edges- HashMap data structure that represents for each node a group of directed edges from him in this graph.

 # DWGAlgo class
 This class represents a directed weighted Graph and implement algorithms.